A List Of Useful Home Visit Resources For Teachers

 Project Appleseed is actually an entire model (with paid training but also free tips and resources) for school home visits.
 There is a lot of useful information here, including tips for a successful school open house after the school home visit.

-5. A 32-page (pdf) John Hopkins University study and research summary on school home visits
+5. Research On The Effectiveness Of Home Visits: John Hopkins University study and research summaries on school home visits.

 “Students whose families received home visits were more likely to attend school and to achieve or exceed grade-level reading comprehension than students whose families did not receive a home visit, even after controlling for prior differences in attendance and reading comprehension.”